agilepro/epiconsciousness/docs/Self-Organization/Entropy/second-law-discussion.md

 It seems obvious to me that no true God would require followers to lie about the world.

-> You have been guzzeling the coolade.
-It has been proven that evoution is impossible becasue of the 2nd law of thermodynamics, but atheists say, that' cant be true because I don't believe in God so it must be false and start teaching and believing lies, which you guzzle.
+> You have been guzzling the Kool-aid.
+It has been proven that evolution is impossible because of the 2nd law of thermodynamics, but atheists say, that' cant be true because I don't believe in God so it must be false and start teaching and believing lies, which you guzzle.

 Sigh.